Shops and Buses

 The Buses

-George Spratt had sold off various bits of the land – including (to Colin Spratt – Charles’s son) the adjacent land which supported the bus business, before his own death in 1976.
+George Spratt had sold off various bits of the land – including (to Colin Spratt – Charles’s son) the adjacent land which supported the bus business before he died in 1976.

 He began his business with a taxi: delivering groceries from his parents’ village store.
 He found himself transporting lunches to local schools as well as taking children to and from school.
 It was soon apparent that taxis were not large enough and so Colin bought his first coach.